rohith-vp/rohithvp_horizon_s2/README.md

 Detailed instructions for running each specific task can be found in the README files within their respective directories.

 ## Contact
-If there are any issues with the simulations or code execution, please reach out via the contact details provided in my application.
+If there are any issues with my code execution, please reach out via the contact details provided in my application.